EnsembleUI/ensemble_docs/pages/desktop-app/installation.md

 - Files are stored in your system's user directory
 - No internet connection required
 - Changes are saved locally
+- Connect the local folder to a git provider to create branches and pull requests
 - Perfect for offline development or testing

 Local files location by operating system: